* Euro skids as ECB cuts rates, plans asset-buying spree

-* Wall St turns cautious ahead of payrolls test
+* European stocks, Wall St turn cautious ahead of payrolls

 By Wayne Cole